Challenge level: 3 out of 5

 You may also want to reach out to the fellow participants in this group to see if there's anyone in your local area you can meet up to train and fundraise with.

-Absolutely not!
-One of the amazing things about the challenge is that people of all ages will come together to do something very special.
-Everyone who is at least 18 years old by the challenge date is more than welcome to join the ride.
+One of the amazing things about our charity cycling challenge from Milan to Venice is that people of all ages will come together to do something very special.
+Everyone who is 18 years old or over by the challenge is more than welcome to join the ride.

 No, your main luggage will be transported each day by our support team.
-Each participant however will be organising their own flight to and from Italy, so you'll be responsible for your own luggage on the plane and your journey to the hotel.
+Each participant, however, will be organising their own flight to and from Italy, so you'll be responsible for your luggage on the plane and your journey to the hotel.

 We advise you to pack light and you'll also need a small bag to go on your bike or a waist bag for things like your camera, sun cream, tissues etc.